-- Application Evaluation-Inspection and evaluation of application files to determine the structure of the application and content of the embedded descriptors. - Initialize a deployment session by obtaining a WebLogicDeploymentManager.
-See Section 3.3, "Application Evaluation". - Create a WebLogicJ2eeApplicationObject or WebLogicDeployableObject to represent the J2EE Configuration of an enterprise application (EAR) or stand-alone module (WAR, EAR, RAR, or CAR).
+- 1. Application Evaluation-Inspection and evaluation of application files to determine the structure of the application and content of the embedded descriptors. - Initialize a deployment session by obtaining a WebLogicDeploymentManager.
+See Section 3.3, "Application Evaluation". - Create a WebLogicJ2eeApplicationObject or WebLogicDeployableObject to represent the Java EE configuration of an enterprise application (EAR) or stand-alone module (WAR, EAR, RAR, or CAR).
 If the object is an EAR, child objects are generated.
-See J2EE Deployment API standard (JSR-88) at http://java.sun.com/j2ee/tools/deployment/index.jsp and Section 3.3.2, "Create a Deployable Object".
+See Java EE Deployment API standard (JSR-88) at http://java.sun.com/j2ee/tools/deployment/index.jsp and

+Section 3.3.2, "Create a Deployable Object".